sasakocic/DesignPatterns/README.md

 # Design Patterns

-Some examples ff§or my son.
+Some examples for my son.

 ## Singleton